TawfiqKhan/Neighborhood-Map/README.md

 You can click on each location and  a infowifdow will appear with some details about the place.
 You can also filter out the list of places and find your chosen one.

+# Build Mode

+The app contains a service worker which only works in the build mode.
+So in order to test the service worker please follow these steps.

+* npm run build
+* npm run deploy to depoloy the specified address.

 ## Building the App
 The project was the last hurdle towards the completion of the Front-End Web Developer Nanodegree of Udacity.
 For creating the app I took help from the udacity community and also the coruse materials on react and google map helped a lot.
 The app uses third party data from [Foursquare](https://developer.foursquare.com/).